mcv-m6-video/mcv-m6-2018-team9/README.md

 segmentation and filtering, optical flow estimation, video stabilization or region tracking.

-You can also check our[project presentation slides](https://docs.google.com/presentation/d/1XTjxj2qV_XuitkfQL0ZdJQsu-eehlLoTKeotdI-agRs/edit?usp=sharing) or download them as "M6 - Team 9 - Project Presentation.pdf" from this repository.
+You can also check our [workshop slides](https://docs.google.com/presentation/d/1XTjxj2qV_XuitkfQL0ZdJQsu-eehlLoTKeotdI-agRs/edit?usp=sharing) or download them as "M6-Team_9-Workshop.pdf" from this repository.

 ## Environment and dependencies